 Building on recent demonstration of joint voluntary and involuntary influences over the focus of attention inside visual working memory (van Ede et al., 2020), we set out to investigate the neural dynamics of such influences, and their competition.
-First, our results replicated the findings from van Ede et al. (2020) that performance improves with informative (pro- and anti-cue) relative to non-informative (null-cue) retrocues - confirming the successful manipulation of internal selective attention.
-We also replicated gaze biases associated with these internal attention shifts (c.f. van Ede et al., 2019; van Ede et al., 2020; Liu et al., 2022), and the delayed allocation of attention to appropriate memory content when voluntary and involuntary factors competed (van Ede et al., 2020).
+First, our results replicated the findings from van Ede and colleagues (2020) that performance improves with informative (pro- and anticue) relative to non-informative (null-cue) retrocues-confirming the successful manipulation of internal selective attention.
+We also replicated gaze biases associated with these internal attention shifts (cf. Liu et al., 2022; van Ede et al., 2020; van Ede et al., 2019), and the delayed allocation of attention to appropriate memory content when voluntary and involuntary factors competed (van Ede et al., 2020).
 The concurrently recorded EEG extended these original findings in several ways.
 First, retrocue-locked posterior ERP components were shifted negatively and the N1 component boosted following informative (pro- and anti-retrocues) relative to uninformative null retrocues.
-Second, at the central electrode overlaying the left motor cortex, power centered on the mu-alpha and beta bands - indexing preparation for the ensuing manual report - decreased soon following prorelative to null-retrocues, and markedly later following anti- relative to null-retrocues - paralleling the delayed attentional allocation seen in gaze, but here extending it to action planning alongside visual retention.
-Finally, post-retrocue frontal midline theta activity (FMT) was highest following anti-, then pro-, then null-retrocues, despite informative retrocues (but not null retrocues) allowing to reduce memory load from two to one.
+Second, at the central electrode overlaying the left motor cortex, power centered on the mu-alpha and beta bands-indexing preparation for the ensuing manual report-decreased soon following pro- relative to null-retrocues, and markedly later following anti- relative to null-retrocues-paralleling the delayed attentional allocation seen in gaze, but here extending it to action planning alongside visual retention.
+Finally, post-retrocue FMT activity was highest following anti-, then pro-, and then null-retrocues, despite informative retrocues (but not null retrocues) allowing to reduce memory load from two to one.
 We consider each of these electrophysiological findings in turn.

-Memory report was fastest and most accurate for pro-retrocue trials, then anti-retrocue trials, relative to null-retrocue trials.
-Although this report couldn't begin until 1750 msec after cue onset, the cue-evoked ERPs suggest that the utilisation of informative retrocues may have begun with enhanced perceptual processing of the cue itself, presumably due to enhanced (voluntary) attentional gain modulation of the initial sensory response to the cues (c.f., Hillyard, Vogel, & Luck, 1998).
+Memory report was fastest and most accurate for proretrocue trials, then anti-retrocue trials, relative to nullretrocue trials.
+Although this report could not begin until 1750 msec after cue onset, the cue-evoked ERPs suggest that the utilization of informative retrocues may have begun with enhanced perceptual processing of the cue itself, presumably because of enhanced (voluntary) attentional gain modulation of the initial sensory response to the cues (cf. Hillyard, Vogel, & Luck, 1998).

-Subsequently, dynamics in the lower beta band at central electrodes indicated that quicker attentional allocation to the appropriate memory content afforded by pro-retrocues (as indexed by the quicker onset of gaze towardness) resulted in earlier engagement of anticipatory manual response preparation (c.f., Boettcher et al., 2021; Nasrawi & van Ede, 2022; Nasrawi et al., 2023; Schneider et al., 2017; van Ede, Chekroud, Stokes, et al., 2019).
+Subsequently, dynamics in the lower beta band at central electrodes indicated that quicker attentional allocation to the appropriate memory content afforded by proretrocues (as indexed by the quicker onset of gaze towardness) resulted in earlier engagement of anticipatory manual response preparation (cf. Nasrawi et al., 2023; Nasrawi & van Ede, 2022; Boettcher et al., 2021; van Ede, Chekroud, Stokes et al., 2019; Schneider et al., 2017).
 This shows that competition between voluntary and involuntary influences over the internal focus of attention results not only in delayed attentional allocation to appropriate memory content, but also in delayed initiation of preparation to act on this content (Rösner et al., 2022).